manuelbassani/teched2025-XP264/exercises/ex2/README.md

 - step3:

-After a littlr while the HPA will be up and running:
+After a little while the HPA will be up and running:
 s
 ```
 kubectl get hpa faas-srv  -n xp264-050 --kubeconfig ~/.kube/kubeconfig-b84edf3.yaml